-In a hurry: Here's what you need to know this morning
+News Daily: US detainees come home and Barbara Windsor illness

 US detainees thank God and Trump

-Three American men held prisoner in North Korea are on their way home, due to land about 07:00 BST in Washington.
+Three American men held prisoner in North Korea have returned to the United States.
 They had been jailed for anti-state activities and placed in labour camps.
-The White House says they seem to be in good health and will be welcomed by President Trump himself.
+The White House says they seem to be in good health and they were welcomed home at Andrews Air Force Base near Washington by President Trump himself.

 Who are the three?
 Here's our profile of them.
 More important than who they are, though, is what their release represents - another step along the road of improving relations between Washington and Pyongyang.
 They were freed as a goodwill gesture after US Secretary of State Mike Pompeo travelled to North Korea to work out logistics for a meeting between his boss and Kim Jong-un.
 Indeed, in a tweet announcing the detainees were on their way home, President Trump revealed that a date and place for that face-to-face had been set.